skilld-labs/kaizer/scripts/component-generator/README.md

 It's recommended to use [BEM methodology](https://getbem.com/naming/) of writing styles.
 Also you can use drupal's breakpoints in CSS, see [here](https://www.npmjs.com/package/@skilld/kaizer-theme-generator#drupals-breakpoints-in-css-and-js) how to do that.

+If you need images in CSS - put them into `your-component-name/images` folder and call normally from CSS like this for example:

+`background-image: url('./images/name-of-image.jpg);`

 ### js